Self-advocacy

 Weekly Zoom Group

-The weekly zoom group was set up during the Covid-19 pandemic to ensure the voices of people with learning disabilities could still be heard.
-The group is still running because people want it to, and not everybody is ready to return to in-person groups just yet.
+The weekly Zoom Group was set up during the Covid-19 pandemic to ensure the voices of people with learning disabilities could still be heard.
+The group is still running because people want it to continue.

 The function of the group is to give people a regular voice about things that are important to them.
-Often there is a theme like the People’s Parliament and guests can attend to give information.
-The weekly zoom sometimes has the same purposes as the People’s Parliament.
+Often there is a theme and guests can attend to give information.
+The weekly Zoom sometimes has the same purposes as the People’s Parliament.

 Monthly Big Group